elatov/elatov.github.io/_posts/2014-06-22-opensuse-base-box-for-vagrant-from-suse-studio.md

 	vagrant@linux-mjbf:~> sudo e2label /dev/sda1
 	BOOT

 so you don't have to re-label it, just use that label in **/etc/fstab**.
+While you are in the **/etc/fstab** file, fix the swap partition.
+Change this line:

+	/dev/mapper/systemVG-LVSwap /swap ext3 default 1 2

+to this:

+	/dev/mapper/systemVG-LVSwap swap swap default 0 0

+And format that partition as **swap**:

+	vagrant@linux-mjbf:~> sudo mkswap /dev/mapper/systemVG-LVSwap

 On top of what's in the previous post, to clean up the Grub Menu, edit the **/etc/default/grub** file and modify these lines:

 	GRUB_DISTRIBUTOR=openSUSE_13.1\ \[\ VMX\ \]
 	GRUB_CMDLINE_LINUX_DEFAULT=" root=/dev/systemVG/LVRoot disk=/dev/disk/by-id/ata-VBOX_HARDDISK_VBf1d999b3-c951ba39 resume=swap quiet splash=silent"